Need some help? Request a call back or call us +44 (0) 203 178 2048

-A UK proposed civil partner visa, is a type of visa that allows a non-European Economic Area (EEA) national to enter the United Kingdom for the purpose of entering into a civil partnership with their British partner (the sponsor).
+A UK proposed civil partner visa allows a non-European Economic Area (EEA) national to enter the United Kingdom to enter a civil partnership with their partner (the sponsor), who must be a British citizen or settled in the UK.
 It’s a visa that’s issued for a period of six months, which can then be extended by applying for a civil partnership visa.
-The conditions and benefits of the visa shouldn’t be confused with those of a spouse visa or civil partnership visa, which allow you to work, study and live within the UK.
+The conditions and benefits of the visa shouldn’t be confused with those of a spouse visa or a civil partnership visa, which allow you to work, study, and live within the UK.

-If the visa is granted, the applicant is allowed to enter the UK for a period of six months for the purpose of entering into a civil partnership with their partner.
-Once in a civil partnership, they can then apply for a civil partnership visa, which will allow them to stay in the UK for a prolonged period of time and eventually apply for settlement or indefinite leave to remain.
+If the visa is granted, the applicant is allowed to enter the UK for a period of six months to enter into a civil partnership with their partner.
+Once in a civil partnership, you can apply for a civil partnership visa, which will allow you to stay in the UK for a prolonged period and eventually apply for settlement by indefinite leave to remain.

-The UK proposed civil partner visa is a useful option for many couples, however your own personal circumstances will dictate if this is the correct visa for you.
+The UK proposed civil partner visa is a useful option for many couples.
+However, your own personal circumstances will dictate if this is the correct visa for you.
 Over the course of this guide, we’ve sought to provide as much information as possible to help you make an informed decision.
-However, it is important to note that the application and the process can be complex, and there could be additional requirements depending on your individual circumstances.
+It is important to note that the application and the process can be complex, and additional requirements could be applicable depending on your circumstances.

 UK Proposed Civil Partner Visa Eligibility